EPPO Global Database

 Central America and Caribbean: Costa Rica, Guatemala, Martinique, Trinidad and Tobago

-South America: Brazil (Acre, Amapa, Amazonas, Bahia, Ceara, Distrito Federal, Espirito Santo, Maranhao, Mato Grosso, Minas Gerais, Para, Paraiba, Pernambuco, Piaui, Santa Catarina, Sao Paulo, Sergipe, Tocantins), French Guiana, Venezuela
+South America: Brazil (Acre, Amapa, Amazonas, Bahia, Ceara, Distrito Federal, Espirito Santo, Maranhao, Mato Grosso, Minas Gerais, Para, Paraiba, Pernambuco, Piaui, Santa Catarina, Sao Paulo, Sergipe, Tocantins), French Guiana, Peru, Venezuela

 Oceania: Guam, Micronesia, New Caledonia, Papua New Guinea, Tonga, Vanuatu